 Okay, back to my workshop remodel: after I’d installed the battens behind where my wood stove would go, I then found an affordable new wood stove (the used ones on Craigslist were either sold too fast or were too old to meet EPA guidelines…necessary for insurance purposes).

 The stove guys installed the wood stove and the very long stove pipe 14+ feet up into my roof.
 In the video I mentioned that I’d specify the model: it’s the Englander model #13-NCH, 1,800 sq. ft.
 Wood-Burning Stove.
 I bought it at a local wood stove store, but I found it at Home Depot as well (the store matched Home Depot’s price for me).
-Here’s the link.
 It’s been an amazing wood stove!
+(Update: my sister gave me a larger Jotul wood stove (made in Norway), so I sold the Englander and now have a nice cast iron wood stove with more heat output).

 After the wood stove was installed I moved on to adding battens to the rest of the walls: